 Plant in full sun to part shade outdoors.
-Use peat moss and perlite in a very large planter and keep it wet.
-In a bog garden, use a mixture of peat moss and sand.
+Use peat moss and perlite in a very large planter or bog garden and keep it wet.
 It loses its leaves in the winter.
 Cold hardy to 20F in a pot and 0F in the ground.

 Attention new gardeners!
 Please read the following before completing your purchase:

 - During the summer it catches its own fertilizer by snapping shut on bugs outdoors.

 - Do not use chemical fertilizer.
 Do not stick anything in the leaves.